Behind the Art: Vineyard of Color

 About the Location

 Paso Robles is shortened from the original name El Paso de Robles, which means 'The Pass of the Oaks.’
 The California Mid-State Fair is hosted in Paso Robles annually at the end of July, in addition to many other events that occur year-round.
-For that reason, Paso Robles is wonderful place to visit - for the stunning landscapes and for a variety of activities.
+For that reason, Paso Robles is a wonderful place to visit - for the stunning landscapes and for a variety of activities.

 Paso Robles Wine Country is a specific and very large area surrounding the city of Paso Robles.
 If you plan to visit the area, it may be helpful to know the difference between the two names and what they mean, to avoid any confusion.

 Paso Robles the city as defined by its borders on a map:

 The quaint city of Paso Robles is rich with culture and history; an excellent place to refresh with a bite while traveling on the 101 freeway.
 A love of wine isn’t necessary to appreciate the historic downtown area, shops, and varied architecture.
 Better yet, plan to stay for a day and really experience what Paso Robles has to offer.
 We’ve included some suggestions below to help you enjoy a brief or long stay.